Frky25/maimai-scores/readme.md

 The returned result contains the following fields:
 - `'score'`: The score, as an integer.
 Your actual percent score is `score/100`.
 - `'titles'`: A list of predicted titles, from most to least likely.
 Each title is given as a tuple of `(name, id, confidence)`.
+- `'difficulty'`: The difficulty, as a string.
+Will always be one of the standard 6 difficulties.

 ## Tesing utilities
 There are some utility functions in testMaimai.py that are useful for local testing and debugging.